Distributed Parameter Estimation in Sensor Networks: Nonlinear Observation Models and Imperfect Communication: Distributed Linear Parameter Estimation: Algorithm

 \section{Distributed Linear Parameter Estimation: Algorithm~$\mathcal{LU}$}

 In this section, we consider the algorithm $\mathcal{LU}$ for \emph{distributed} parameter estimation when the observation model is linear.
 This problem motivates the generic \emph{separably estimable} nonlinear observation models considered in Sections~\ref{nonlin} and~\ref{nlalg2}.
-Subsection~\ref{lbm-probform} sets up the distributed linear estimation problem and presents the algorithm~$\mathcal{LU}$.
-Subsection~\ref{lbm-conv} establishes the consistency and asymptotic unbiasedness of the $\mathcal{LU}$ algorithm, where we show that, under the $\mathcal{LU}$ algorithm, all sensors converge a.s.~to the true parameter value, $\mathbf{\theta}^{\ast}$.
-Convergence rate analysis (asymptotic normality) is carried out in Subsection~\ref{lbm-convrate}, while Subsection~\ref{lbm-numstud} illustrates~$\mathcal{LU}$ with an example.
+Section~\ref{lbm-probform} sets up the distributed linear estimation problem and presents the algorithm~$\mathcal{LU}$.
+Section~\ref{lbm-conv} establishes the consistency and asymptotic unbiasedness of the $\mathcal{LU}$ algorithm, where we show that, under the $\mathcal{LU}$ algorithm, all sensors converge a.s.~to the true parameter value, $\mathbf{\theta}^{\ast}$.
+Convergence rate analysis (asymptotic normality) is carried out in Section~\ref{lbm-convrate}, while Section~\ref{lbm-numstud} illustrates~$\mathcal{LU}$ with an example.